tedfelix/rosegarden-official/README.md

 #### make-ts

 Update translation files.
-Run before editing one of the .ts files so that is is up to date before you begin work.
+Run before editing one of the .ts files so that it is up to date before you begin work.
 Run after a string freeze when making a call to translators to begin work in preparation for a release.
 (Runs menu-ts instruments-ts and autoload-ts automatically to extract